 VPN or Virtual Private Network

-A VPN or Virtual Private Network is a method used to add security and privacy to private and public networks, like WiFi Hotspots and the Internet.
-VPNs are most often used by corporations to protect sensitive data.
+A Virtual Private Network is a connection method used to add security and privacy to private and public networks, like WiFi Hotspots and the Internet.
+Virtual Private Networks are most often used by corporations to protect sensitive data.
 However, using a personal VPN is increasingly becoming more popular as more interactions that were previously face-to-face transition to the Internet.
-Privacy is increased with a VPN because the user's initial IP address is replaced with one from the VPN provider.
-This method allows subscribers to attain an IP address from any gateway city the VPN service provides.
-For instance, you may live in San Francisco, but with a VPN, you can appear to live in Amsterdam, New York, or any number of gateway cities.
+Privacy is increased with a Virtual Private Network because the user's initial IP address is replaced with one from the Virtual Private Network provider.
+Subscribers can obtain an IP address from any gateway city the VPN service provides.
+For instance, you may live in San Francisco, but with a Virtual Private Network, you can appear to live in Amsterdam, New York, or any number of gateway cities.

 Security is the main reason why corporations have used VPNs for years.
 There are increasingly simple methods to intercept data traveling to a network.
 WiFi spoofing and Firesheep are two easy ways to hack information.
 A useful analogy is that a firewall protects your data while on the computer and a VPN protects your data on the web.
 VPNs use advanced encryption protocols and secure tunneling techniques to encapsulate all online data transfers.
 Most savvy computer users wouldn't dream of connecting to the Internet without a firewall and up-to-date antivirus.
-Evolving security threats and ever increasing reliance on the Internet make a VPN an essential part of well-rounded security.
+Evolving security threats and ever increasing reliance on the Internet make a Virtual Private Network an essential part of well-rounded security.
 Integrity checks ensure that no data is lost and that the connection has not been hijacked.
-Since all traffic is protected, this method is preferred to proxies.
+Since all traffic is protected, VPNs are preferred over proxies.

 Setting Up a VPN

-Setting up a VPN is a straightforward process.
+Setting up a Virtual Private Network is a straightforward process.
 It's often as simple as entering a username and sever address.
-The dominant smartphones can configure VPNs using PPTP and L2TP/IPsec protocols.
+The dominant smartphones can configure Virtual Private Networks using PPTP and L2TP/IPsec protocols.
 All major operating systems can configure PPTP VPN connections.
 OpenVPN and L2TP/IPsec protocols require a small open source application (OpenVPN) and certificate download respectively.

 The number of protocols and available security features continue to grow with time.
 The most common protocols are:

-- L2TP/IPsec - L2TP over IPsec is more secure than PPTP and offers more features.
+L2TP/IPsec - L2TP over IPsec is more secure than PPTP and offers more features.
 L2TP/IPsec is a way of implementing two protocols together in order to gain the best features of each.
-In this case, the L2TP protocol is used to create a tunnel and IPsec provides a secure channel.
-This makes for an impressively secure package.
+For example, the L2TP protocol is used to create a tunnel and IPsec provides a secure channel.
+These measures make for an impressively secure package.

-- Open VPN - OpenVPN is an SSL-based VPN that continues to gain popularity.
+Open VPN - OpenVPN is an SSL-based Virtual Private Network that continues to gain popularity.
 The software used is open source and freely available.
 SSL is a mature encryption protocol, and OpenVPN can run on a single UDP or TCP port, making it extremely flexible.

 There are many choices when it comes to VPN providers.
-There are some VPN providers who offer free service and there are some which charge for VPN service.
+There are some Virtual Private Network providers who offer free service and there are some which charge for VPN service.
 We have found that the paid VPN providers such as VyprVPN are preffered to the free service providers.
-They offer robust gateways, proven security, free software, and unmatched speed.
+Paid VPN providers offer robust gateways, proven security, free software, and unmatched speed.
 Compare VPN Providers using the data our friends over at VPN.com have compiled to find the right VPN for you.